Salero-tech/watchCat/README.md

 # watch cat

 Tired of checking if your docker containers are up to date manually?
-Watch cat checks all specified containers periodically for updates from the regrestry and notifys you
+Watch cat checks all specified containers periodically for updates from the regrestry and notifys you.

 ## futures